The Four Most Important Lessons Every First-Time Dog Owner Must Know

 We’ve all had that childhood dream dog in mind and you think that that’s your only option right??
 Wrong.

-The truth is that you need to research about the breed and consider a bunch of variables before deciding on a breed.
+The truth is that you need to research the breed and consider a bunch of variables before deciding on a breed.
 Everyone talks about energy levels, but there is so so so much more than just that one factor.

 You need to consider the following questions before making a decision: